Our Planning Process page provides a guide to Banyule's planning processes.

 You may also find our frequently asked questions helpful.

 - Pre-application lodgement and document preparation

 - Application lodgement

 - Appeal (Review) of decision by the tribunal

-In preparing a planning proposal we suggest you contact our planning officers at the planning counter at Rosanna Customer Service Centre to understand the site specific constraints that the proposal will need to address and any historical planning information that may affect any planning application that is lodged.
+In preparing a planning proposal we suggest you contact our planning counter at the Greensborough Customer Service Centre.
+One of our planning officers will assist you to understand the site specific constraints that the proposal may need to address and any historical planning information that may affect any planning application that is lodged.

 We advise you to consider the following before lodging an application: